by Diane Spicer

 He's also pretty good at making you wish you were outdoors, which is the whole point of fun hiking stuff, right?

-Or you could try a shot of hiking inspiration mixed in amongst the fun hiking stuff.
+You could try a shot of hiking inspiration mixed into the fun hiking stuff.

 For example, have you ever pondered how women hikers deal with physical and mental challenges and adversity?